klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 | getPeerCount(): String | Call `net_peerCount` JSON-RPC. |
 | getPeerCountByType(): Object | Call `net_peerCountByType` JSON-RPC. |

-### Contract, ABI, KCT Layer Class Diagram
+### Contract, ABI, KCT Layer

 The `Contract` layer provides the functions to interact with smart contracts on Klaytn.
-This Contract layer uses the function of the `ABI` layer that provides the functions to encode and decode parameters with the ABI (Application Binary Interface). `KCT` is a layer that provides the functions to interact with KCT token contracts (i.e [KIP-7] or [KIP-17]) on Klaytn.
+This Contract layer uses the function of the `ABI` layer that provides the functions to encode and decode parameters with the ABI (Application Binary Interface). `KCT` is a layer that provides the functions to interact with KCT token contracts (i.e., [KIP-7] or [KIP-17]) on Klaytn.

 ![0811Contract](https://user-images.githubusercontent.com/32922423/89860622-de7a4880-dbde-11ea-9986-3af7ae595150.png)

 The `Contract` class makes it easy to interact with smart contracts based on ABI.
-Also, if you pass byte code and constructor parameters while calling the deploy method, you can use the Contract instance to deploy the smart contract to Klaytn.
-The Contract class processes the ABI so that the user can easily call the smart contract function through a member variable called `methods`.
+If you have the byte code and constructor parameters, you can use the `Contract` instance to deploy the smart contract to Klaytn.
+The class can process the ABI so that the user can easily call the smart contract function through a member variable called `methods`.

-The `ABI` class provides functions to encode and decode parameters using the ABI.
+The `ABI` class provides functions to encode and decode parameters.
 The `Contract` class encodes and decodes the parameters required for smart contract deployment and execution using the functions provided by the ABI.
-If the user wants to create a transaction to deploy or execute a smart contract, he can create `input` using functions provided by the ABI.
+To create a transaction to deploy or execute a smart contract, the required data can be filled with `ABI`.

 The `KIP7` class provides the functions to interact with [KIP-7] token contracts on Klaytn.
 This class allows users to easily deploy and execute [KIP-7] token contracts on Klaytn. `KIP7` maps all functions defined in [KIP-7] and provides them as class methods.